Chipsee/Documentation/docs/source/PCs/ARM/iMX6Q/Manuals/Software/Android_60.rst

 Prepare Manufacturing Tool and Image
 ------------------------------------

-The manufacturing tool, referred to as **MFGTool**, is a tool that runs on a Windows PC.
+The manufacturing tool, referred to as `MFGTools <https://chipsee-tmp.s3.amazonaws.com/mksdcardfiles/IMX6Q/Tools/MFGTools/Mfgtools-K31452-V1.3.zip>`_, is a tool that runs on a Windows PC.
 You can use it to download pre-built images to the eMMC on a Chipsee board.
 The tools directory contains the ``tar.gz`` file.

 .. table::
     :align: center